 Use this information to map out the buyer’s journey and flesh out existing buyer personas or build new ones.
 Remember: you cannot develop a marketing strategy if you don’t know who your audience is.

-2. Complete detailed competitor research
+2. Complete detailed competitor research and analysis

 Now that you know who your buyers are, who is your competition?
 Take some time to evaluate your competitors: are they more successful at reaching your target demographic?
 What are they doing right?
 What are they doing wrong?